-Admission to Eton at age 16 is possible for a small number of candidates, either through the Orwell Award or Sixth Form entry (fee-paying).
+Admission to Eton at age 16 is possible for a small number of candidates, either through the Orwell Award (for boys in UK state schools) or Sixth Form entry (fee-paying).
 Applicants should be of a high academic standard (ideally gaining a minimum of six GCSEs at Grade 7 or overseas equivalent) who are also likely to make a notable contribution to school life in sport or in the arts.

 Entry for both of these routes opens in the summer before a boy starts UK School Year 11, with applications from mid-July.
 The application deadline is usually in mid-September when a boy is in UK School Year 11.
 Please see the application form for each year’s specific dates.